 Dr. R. N. Scott.
 Professor Emeritus in Electrical Engineering, University of New Brunswick

 The origins of UNB Institute of Biomedical Engineering are possibly unique among university research institutes, and all IBME programs to this day have been affected by this unusual background.
-A brief summary may be of interest.

 In 1957 the first rehabilitation hospital in the province of New Brunswick, the Forest Hill Rehabilitation Centre, was opened in Fredericton.
 By 1961 the Medical Director, Dr. Lynn Bashow, aware of reported technological advances in the USA, asked the Dean of Science at UNB whether someone there might be interested in the technological challenge presented by two patients with high-level spinal injuries.
 Among faculty members who were introduced to the complexities of quadriplegia was Bob Scott, then Assistant Professor in the Department of Electrical Engineering.
 He invited several individuals with varied backgrounds, from the University and the wider Fredericton community, to a second meeting, from which was formed in 1962 The Technical Assistance and Research Group for Physical Rehabilitation (TARGPR).
 This Group was able to provide some “low tech” assistance to patients at the Rehabilitation Centre, but quickly determined that more research was needed to make any significant impact.
 The Group decided to focus on the need, of persons with quadriplegia, for enhanced ability to communicate with and control their environment.
 What is now called myoelectric control seemed most promising, and became the Group’s focus.
 But progress was very slow as the Group had practically no financial resources beyond donations from members and from that year's Electrical Engineering graduating class.